google/starlark-go/doc/spec.md

 dictionary any surplus `name=value` arguments that do not match a prior parameter.
 It is conventionally named `**kwargs`.

+The final parameter may be followed by a trailing comma.

 Here are some example parameter lists:

 ```python